williamalonso/puppeteer/README.md

 $ git clone git@github.com:williamalonso/puppeteer.git
 ```

+After downloading or cloning the project, run the command `npm i`.

-To run the app, give It the command `npm name_file`.
+To run the app, go to the specifc directory and give It the command `npm name_file`.

 <h3 align="center">William Alonso</h3>